Chaim Weizmann: The Holocaust

 In 1939, a conference was established at St James's Palace when the government drew up the May 1939 White Paper which severely curtailed any spending in the Jewish Home Land.
 Yishuv was put back to the lowest priority.
 At the outbreak of war the Jewish Agency pledged its support for the British war effort against Nazi Germany.
 They raised the Jewish Brigade into the British Army, which took years to come to fruition.
 It authenticated the news of the Holocaust reaching the allies.

 In May 1942, the Zionists met at Biltmore Hotel in New York, US; a convention at which Weizmann pressed for a policy of unrestricted immigration into Palestine.
 A Jewish Commonwealth needed to be established, and latterly Churchill revived his backing for this project.

 Weizmann met Churchill on 4 November 1944 to urgently discuss the future of Palestine.
 Churchill agreed that Partition was preferable for Israel over his White Paper.
-He also agreed that Israel should annex the Negev desert, where no one was living.
-However, when Lord Moyne, the British Governor of Palestine, had met Churchill a few days earlier, he was surprised that Churchill had changed his views in two years.
-On 6 November, Moyne was assassinated for his trenchant views on immigration; the immigration question was put on hold.
+He also agreed that Israel should annex the Negev desert.

 In February 1943, the British government also rejected a plan to pay $3.5 million and just $50 per head to allow 70000, mostly Romanian, Jews to be protected and evacuated that Weizmann had suggested to the Americans.
 In May 1944, the British detained Joel Brand, a Jewish activist from Budapest, who wanted to evacuate 1 million Jews from Hungary on 10000 trucks, with tea, coffee, cocoa, and soap.
 In July 1944, Weizmann pleaded on Brand's behalf but to no avail.
 Rezső Kasztner took over the direct negotiations with Adolf Eichmann to release migrants, but they came to nothing.
 Weizmann also promoted a plan to bomb the death camps, but the British claimed that this was too risky, dangerous and unfeasible, due to technical difficulties.
 On 20 September 1945, Weizmann presented the first official documents to the British, USA, France, and Soviets, for the restitution of property, and indemnification.
 He demanded that all heirless Jewish property should be handed over as part of the reparations for the rehabilitation of Nazi victims.

 In his presidential statement at the last Zionist congress that he attended at Basel on 9 December 1946 he said: "Massada, for all its heroism, was a disaster in our history; It is not our purpose or our right to plunge to destruction in order to bequeath a legend of martyrdom to posterity; Zionism was to mark the end of our glorious deaths and the beginning of a new path leading to life."